AY2526S1-CS2103T-T15-4/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Environment Requirements
-    - Should work on any _mainstream OS_ as long as it has Java `17`.
+    - Should work on either Windows, Linux and macOS as long as it has Java `17`.
-    - Should be runnable without requiring installation.
     - Should not depend on any remote server.
 2. Data Requirements
     - User data should be locally in a human-editable text file.
     - Data should be automatically saved after each modification to prevent accidental loss.
 3. Performance Requirements
-    - The system should start up within 3 seconds on a modern computer.
+    - On a computer meeting the minimum hardware specifications (Intel i5 10th Gen, 8 GB RAM, SSD, Windows 10 or macOS 12), the system’s startup time — measured from launch command to main interface ready for input — shall not exceed
+      3 seconds in 95% of test runs.
     - Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
     - Search/filter operations should return results within 1 second for 1000 contacts.
 4. Usability Requirements